 This film is so under-rated and that is why we stock it.
 You can click and watch the trailer In Natural Flow but we do not think it accurately reflects how good this film is.

 What Steve Core has shot here is a very narrow window of time, the opportunity as fleeting as trying to photograph a rainbow.
 Steve Core not only shot it, but he shot it with the very best surfers of the era.
 Incredible Drouyn footage, Michael Peterson as good as you could hope for and plenty of it.
 Shot really nice and pulled in with Century Lens you really get an idea of the boards they were riding.
-Michael Peterson shines, as does Drouyn (there is so little footage of him in other films), Peter Townend is blonde as a bottle of bleach and styling as he does….Frank Latta, again very little footage of him, but he truly was a beautiful surfer (r.i.p).
+Michael Peterson shines, as does Drouyn (there is so little footage of him in other films), Peter Townend is blonde as a bottle of bleach and styling as he does, there is ample footage of PT, one of the film makers best friends to this day….Frank Latta, again very little footage of him, but he truly was a beautiful surfer (r.i.p).
 Simon Anderson and Terry Fitz going a hundred miles and hour on single fins.

 This film is just beautiful.
 It opens with a killer blues track from Mike Bloomfield’s ‘Super Sessions’ album, guitar virtuosity featuring Stephen Stills, Columbia Records 1968.
 The opening scene runs for ten minutes and showcases the ‘changing of the guard’ with a contrast of ‘old styles’ of Nat, Ted, Baddy, Keith Paull, Frank Latta and Drouyn with the ‘new breed’ of (naturally) Michael Peterson, Peter Townend, Terry Fitz, Simon and Mark Warren.
 The opening scene works nicely, the soundtrack is killer and leads into the second movement, Bells Beach contest surfing, the final, with an accompanying soundtrack that really does bring it all back to 1972 the folk/soul and harmonies akin to Morning Of The Earth soundtrack.